rotki/rotki/docs/api.rst

    :resjson bool result: A boolean indicating success or failure
    :statuscode 200: The exchange has been successfully setup
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: No user is logged in.
-The exchange has already been registered.
+   :statuscode 401: No user is logged in
+   :statuscode 409: The exchange has already been registered.
 The API key/secret is invalid or some other error.
    :statuscode 500: Internal rotki error

 .. http:delete:: /api/(version)/exchanges